Some parts of this page may be machine-translated.

 What is Key Point Annotation?

-The field of image recognition by AI has greatly evolved in recent years.
-As a result, various methods are now used for creating training data for AI, depending on the purpose of image recognition.
+The field of image recognition using AI has evolved significantly in recent years.
+Along with this, the creation of training data for AI has begun to employ various methods depending on the purpose of image recognition.
 One of these methods is keypoint annotation.
-In this method, the distinctive positions (landmarks) of specific objects in images or videos are annotated with points.
-This is also known as landmark annotation, as landmarks are annotated.
-It may also be explained separately as keypoint annotation when annotating points such as joints, or as landmark annotation when annotating points on the surface of a face.
-However, we will explain it here as keypoint annotation without making a distinction.
+In this method, the characteristic positions (landmarks) of specific objects in images or videos are annotated as points.
+Since landmarks are annotated, it is sometimes referred to as landmark annotation.
+While it can be explained separately as keypoint annotation when annotating points such as joints, and as landmark annotation when annotating points on the surface of a face, we will explain it here without distinction as keypoint annotation.

 Table of Contents

-Key point annotation is mainly used for posture estimation and face recognition.
-In the annotation for posture estimation, points are inputted to estimate the position of joints such as shoulders, elbows, wrists, and knees.
-In order for AI to recognize posture changes, it is important for AI to learn the pixel information of images extracted from videos on a frame-by-frame basis and the coordinate information of each point, so that it can recognize changes in posture and facial expressions.
-Therefore, it is important to prepare key point annotation data using various images of postures and facial expressions.
-By doing so, the accuracy of AI in recognizing posture and facial expressions will improve.
-In addition, the more points that are inputted, the more complex changes can be recognized.
+Keypoint annotation is mainly used for applications such as posture estimation and facial recognition.
+In the annotation for posture estimation, points are input by estimating the positions of joints such as shoulders, elbows, wrists, and knees.
+For AI to recognize changes in posture of individuals, it needs to learn from pixel information of images cut out from videos on a frame-by-frame basis, along with the coordinate information of each point, enabling it to recognize changes in posture and expressions.
+Therefore, it is important to prepare keypoint annotation data using images of various postures and expressions.
+By doing so, the accuracy of AI in recognizing postures and expressions improves.
+Additionally, as the number of input points increases, it becomes possible to recognize more complex changes.

-Next, we will introduce the reasons why keypoint annotation is gaining attention in pose estimation and face recognition.
+Next, we will introduce the reasons why keypoint annotation is gaining attention in posture estimation and facial recognition.

-Key Point Annotation is used to accurately capture body poses and movements.
-In posture estimation and motion capture, changes in nodal points such as joints are captured to digitize posture and body movements.
-In the past, in order to capture these movements, it was common to attach sensors to a person and use multiple cameras to capture their movements.
-This method requires a well-equipped environment to obtain data and involves measuring movements with multiple sensors attached.
-Due to these constraints, it was difficult to obtain data in narrow spaces, complex movements, and multiple target movements.
+Keypoint annotation is used to accurately capture body poses and movements.
+In applications such as pose estimation and motion capture, it digitizes poses and body movements by capturing changes in nodal points like joints.
+Traditionally, to capture these movements, it was common to set up multiple cameras to capture the movements of sensors attached to a person.
+This method requires a well-equipped environment to install measurement equipment, and it involves measuring movements with multiple sensors attached.
+Due to these constraints, it has been difficult to measure in confined spaces, capture complex movements, or obtain data for multiple target actions.

-With the emergence of AI, it has become possible to obtain keypoint annotations for this data, making it possible to estimate movements from two-dimensional data such as images and videos.
-This allows for posture estimation and motion capture without relying on location or measurement equipment.
-With the ability to achieve high accuracy with just one camera, the applications for motion detection have expanded to various situations.
+With the advent of AI, if we can obtain such data through keypoint annotation, it becomes possible to estimate actions from two-dimensional data such as images and videos, enabling posture estimation and motion capture without relying on location or measurement devices.
+The ability to achieve high accuracy recognition with just one camera has led to advancements in applications for detecting actions in various scenarios.

 keypoint_img